-By purchasing common stock in Canada and accepting a purchase confirmation a purchaser is representing to us and the dealer from whom the purchase confirmation is received that
+Each purchaser of convertible notes in Canada who receives a purchase confirmation will be deemed to represent to us and the dealer from whom such purchase confirmation is received that

-- the purchaser is entitled under applicable provincial securities laws to purchase the common stock without the benefit of a prospectus qualified under those securities laws, - . where required by law, that the purchaser is purchasing as principal and not as agent, and $\,$ - . the purchaser has reviewed the text above under Resale Restrictions.
+- such purchaser is entitled under applicable provincial securities laws to purchase such convertible notes without the benefit of a prospectus qualified under such securities laws, - . where required by law, that such purchaser is purchasing as principal and not as agent, and $\,$ - . such purchaser has reviewed the text above under "Resale Restrictions."